hugo-ballester/SaaSMetrics4J/README.md

 I hope this library can be of help for other geeks out there trying to keep control of their companies exponential growth ;)

+(To understand and use the code start at websays.accounting.app.MyReports.java)

 Hugo Zaragoza, www.hugo-zaragoza-net.